Arts-Scène Diffusion

 Ilektra Platiopoulou mezzo-soprano

-Her forthcoming projects for 2019 and 2020 include the revival of Ballet Royal de la Nuit with Ensemble Correspondances at the Théâtre des Champs-Élysées, Théâtre de Luxembourg, Opéra de Nancy, Opéra de Rouen and Opéra de Versailles, as well as several recitals with pianist Alphonse Cemin.
+Since 2020, she has continued to enrich her career.
+She has taken part in revivals of Ballet Royal de la Nuit with the Ensemble Correspondances at the Théâtre des Champs-Élysées, the Opéra de Nancy, the Opéra de Rouen and the Opéra de Versailles, while continuing her recitals with pianist Alphonse Cemin.

 ACTUALITÉ